Janus-france-ssa/janus-gitops/README.md

 Then go in Settings>Account>admin and click on Generate New.
 Keep the generated token, he will be create in the secret on next step.

-## Configure integration with github
+## Configure integration with GitHub

 Go in ```https://github.com/settings/developers``` click in ```New Oauth App``` and complete the form.
 In Homepage URL put the URL of the backstage route (ex: https://red-hat-developer-hub-backstage.apps.rosa-neve.kset.p1.openshiftapps) and for Authorization callback URL put the backstage route and add /api/auth/github/handler/frame (ex https://backstage-developer-hub-backstage-developer-hub.apps.rosa-neve.kset.p1.openshiftapps.com//api/auth/github/handler/frame).
 Then create your Oauth app and click on ```Generate a new client secret```.
-Keep the clien ID and the Client Secret.
+Keep the client ID and the Client Secret.

-Finally go in ```https://github.com/settings/tokens``` and Generate a New Token.
+Finally, go in ```https://github.com/settings/tokens``` and Generate a New Token.
 Give access to repo and workflow and click on Generate token.
 Keep the value as GH_TOKEN.

 ## Generate backstage secret